 Essentially, a chicken coop up to 15 square metres and housing 10 fowls can be built without the consent of the City Council.
 The fowl house also has to be at least 4.5 metres from a dwelling.

-While there are no specific limits on number of animals which can be kept in an urban setting, the more animals are kept, the more likely its is that there will be a problem which create a complaint from a neighbour.
+State regulations contain limits on the numbers of some species (poultry) but in most cases there are no specific limits on number of animals which can be kept in an urban setting.
+However, the more animals are kept, the more likely its is that there will be a problem which create a complaint from a neighbour.

 The City Council recommends that the number of animals kept at a suburban property be limited to the following: